Bob Massie (activist): Political career

-During the 2016 Democratic Party presidential primary, Massie supported Bernie Sanders.
+During the 2016 Democratic Party presidential primary, Massie supported Bernie Sanders' candidacy.

-2018 gubernatorial campaign

-On May 16, 2017, Massie began a campaign for the Democratic nomination in the Massachusetts gubernatorial election, 2018.
-His platform, he said, focused on climate change initiatives, workers' rights and economic equality.
+On May 16, 2017, Massie began a campaign for the Democratic nomination in the Massachusetts gubernatorial election in 2018.
+His platform focused on climate change initiatives, workers' rights and economic equality.
 He lost the primary election on September 4, 2018.

-2020 Massachusetts Democratic Party chair campaign

-In October 2020, Massie announced that he was running for election to a four-year term as chair of the Massachusetts Democratic Party, and posted a YouTube video about his candidacy.
-Massie was defeated by incumbent chair Gus Bickford.

 Personal life

-In 1984 he was diagnosed with HIV, which he had contracted in 1978, from medical injections.
-By 1994 he was one of the longest survivors with HIV and offered his case to Dr. Bruce D. Walker at Massachusetts General Hospital for review.
-Extensive study of Massie's blood has contributed to research and treatment studies around the world, and he was the subject of a NOVA documentary in 1999.
-In 1996 and 2002 Massie had surgeries to replace his knee joints, damaged from the repetitive joint bleeds.
+In 1984 he was diagnosed with Human Immunodeficiency Virus (HIV), contracted in 1978, from tainted injections of his clotting factor.
+By 1994, before any treatments were available, he was one of the longest HIV survivors, with virtually no symptoms.
+Extensive study of Massie's case by Dr. Bruce D. Walker at Massachusetts General Hospital contributed to research and treatment studies around the world, and was the subject of a NOVA documentary in 1999.

+In 1996, 2002, and 2020 Massie had surgeries to replace or revise his knee joints, which were damaged from the repetitive joint bleeds.

 In June 2009, Massie received a liver transplant, in a procedure performed at Emory University Hospital in Atlanta, which cured not only his hepatitis C, but also his hemophilia.
 The clotting factor in blood is produced in the liver.

+Family

-After graduation from Yale he met and married Dana L. Robert in November 1980, with whom he had two sons, Sam (born 1987), and John (b.
+In 1982, while at Yale Divinity, he met Dana L. Robert, a graduate student in American religious history.
+They married in November, and had two sons together, Samuel (born 1987), and John (b.
 1989).
 The couple divorced in 1995.

 In 1997 Massie married Anne Tate, an architect and professor at Rhode Island School of Design, with whom he has a daughter, Katherine (b.
 1998).